ktorio/ktor-documentation/topics/server-compression.md

     deflate {
         priority = 1.0
     }
+    ztsd {
+        priority = 0.8
     }
+}
 ```

-In the example above, `deflate` has a higher priority value and takes precedence over `gzip`.
+In the example above, `deflate` has a higher priority value and takes precedence over `gzip` and `ztsd`.
 Note that the server first
 looks at the [quality](https://developer.mozilla.org/en-US/docs/Glossary/Quality_Values) values within
 the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header and then takes
 into account the specified priorities.